CUH Logo

 What happens to tissue not used for research?

-Any tissue not used for research will be respectfully disposed in accordance with the Human Tissue Authority codes of practice.
+Any donated tissue that is not used for research is treated with dignity and disposed of respectfully, in accordance with Human Tissue Authority guidance.

 Who can consent to brain, spinal cord (if applicable), pituitary and CSF donation?

-- Nominated Individual (NI) on the individual’s death
+2. Nominated Individual (NI) upon the individual’s death

 Someone appointed by the donor who has the responsibility (and legal authority) to consent to donation on death of the donor